Andrés Ulises Castillo Villarreal: Murder of Lorenzo Ernesto Olivas Barrios

 Castillo's first identified victim was Lorenzo Ernesto Olivas Barrios, a 22-year-old man from Delicias, who had moved months before his death to the city of Chihuahua to work in a food company.
 He lived with relatives in Colonia Vista Hermosa before disappearing on November 13, 2015, saying to a relative that he was going to buy "some dinner", but never returned.
 Three days later, on November 16, his relatives reported his disappearance; they would not hear any news about him until the following day, when the dismembered remains of a man were found by some neighbors of the Urban Development Company.

 The arms and legs were found inside an abandoned house on Novena and San Abel Streets.
-Two days later the torso and head were found on a street next to the house, on the streets Once y Álamos, partially hidden inside a tree trunk at the bottom of a dry stream, and above the remains a front half of a tricycle was found.
+Two days later, the torso and head were found on nearby streets, Once and Álamos, partially hidden inside a tree trunk at the bottom of a dry stream.
+Above the remains, a front half of a tricycle was found.
 DNA tests confirmed the victim's identity.
-According to subsequent inquiries, it was determined that on the night of November 13, Olivas would have gone to a bar called "California" on Nueva España Street and R. Alameda, where he met with Castillo.
-He accompanied him to his home on Ninth Street in the same neighborhood, where after consuming methamphetamines, Castillo assaulted, raped and murdered him, hitting his head with a hammer until the skull was destroyed.
-After dismembering the body in the bathroom, he then coerced with threats of killing a teenager to help him transport the remains.
-Both then returned to his home on Ninth Street, where they cleaned and painted the walls stained with blood.
-Castillo later raped the young man.
+According to subsequent inquiries, it was determined that on the night of November 13, Olivas had gone to a bar called "California" on Nueva España Street and R. Alameda, where he met with Castillo.
+Olivas accompanied Castillo to his home on Ninth Street in the same neighborhood.
+After consuming methamphetamines, Castillo assaulted, raped and murdered Olivas, hitting his head with a hammer until his skull was destroyed.
+After dismembering the body in the bathroom, Castillo coerced a teenager, under threats of killing him, to help transport the remains.
+They then returned to Castillo's home on Ninth Street, where they cleaned and painted the blood-stained walls.
+Castillo later raped the teenager.